Swiip/generator-gulp-angular/docs/how-it-works.md

 ### With no JS preprocessor

-When you don't have JS preprocessor, the `scripts` task goal is to pass the linter (currently JSHint) on your code.
+When you don't have JS preprocessor, the `scripts` task goal is to pass the linter (ESLint) on your code.

 ### With Coffee